open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 The following diagram describes two main use cases for the Resolved Telemetry Schema.
-The key points to remember are: 1) both use cases result in a Resolved Telemetry Schema, and 2) Resolved Telemetry Schemas serve as the mechanism for distributing Telemetry Schemas throughout the entire ecosystem.
+The key points to remember are: 1) both use cases result in a Resolved Telemetry Schema, 2) Resolved Telemetry Schemas serve as the mechanism for distributing Telemetry Schemas throughout the entire ecosystem, and 3) Resolved Telemetry Schemas would replace/augment existing SchemaURL.

 ![Use cases](./img/0240-otel-weaver-use-cases.svg)